GuilhermeVozniak/base-next-app/docs/code-quality.md

 # Code Quality & Development Setup

-This document outlines the comprehensive code quality tools and development setup for the peer-chat project.
+This document outlines the comprehensive code quality tools and development setup for the Next.js project.

 ## Available Scripts